ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 so i did the obvious thing any sane person would do, and implemented relations myself.

-this effectively involved building a tree of the necessary queries, and then fanning them out, running as many of them as possible at once, until all the links were resolved and the final results could be. a naive approach, certainly - but it was a start. a start that _worked_. a start that worked _slowly_.
+this effectively involved building a tree of the necessary queries, and then fanning them out, running as many of them as possible at once, until all the links were resolved and the final results could be derived. a naive approach, certainly - but it was a start. a start that _worked_. a start that worked _slowly_.

-a trivial query with a few resolved relations was still within the bounds of "quick", but anything that hit one of the more complicated multi-table relationships quickly bogged down the response times. coupled with the slower string queries from the regex matching, and i was looking at over a second for a moderately complicated query on my relatively powerful desktop cpu. for a web service, this was nigh on unacceptable to me.
+a trivial query with a few resolved relations was still within the bounds of "quick", but anything that hit one of the more complicated multi-table relationships quickly bogged down the response times. coupled with the slower string queries from the regex matching, i was looking at over a second for a moderately complicated query on my relatively powerful desktop cpu. for a web service, this was nigh on unacceptable to me.

-i knew that there was great research out there on how to optimise this problem, but it seemed like a _lot_ of work to continue trying to force this library to do something it just fundamentally wasn't designed for. i shelved search for a while - there were other parts of the project that were a higher priority, and we were aiming for a baseline launch in time for the upcoming expansion, dawntrail. search could wait for... _after_. whatever that meant.
+i knew that there was great research out there on how to optimise this problem, but it seemed like a _lot_ of work to continue trying to force this library to do something it just fundamentally wasn't designed for. i shelved search for a while - there were other parts of the project that were a higher priority, and we were aiming for a baseline launch in time for the upcoming expansion, dawntrail. search could wait until... _after_. whatever that meant.

 ----